spure02/HotelDatabaseManagement/README.md

 ## Project Collaboration
 - Since there are 16 functions total to write, we split up the work evenly so we worked on 8 functions each.
-Kinjal worked on the even numbered queries and Simran worked on the odd numbered queries.
+Kinjal worked on the even numbered queries and Simi worked on the odd numbered queries.
-- Since Kinjal’s laptop was having problems with PostgreSQL, we worked together to make sure that each of our individual codes ran properly on Simran’s laptop.
+- Since Kinjal’s laptop was having problems with PostgreSQL, we worked together to make sure that each of our individual codes ran properly on Simi's laptop.
 - We also created a GitHub repository to work on input validation because we were unable to meet up to complete this aspect of the project.

 ## Problems Faced and Solved